April 27, 2023

 “The UFMIP charged for all amortization terms is 175 basis points (bps), unless otherwise stated in the applicable Programs and Products or in the MIP chart.”

 What exactly ARE basis points?
-We turn to an article at TheStreet.com for the answer here:
+An article at TheStreet.com notes:

-Some borrowers want to know if they might be entitled to a refund of the Up Front Mortgage Insurance Premium when refinancing, but FHA loan rules in HUD 4000.1 state, “The UFMIP is not refundable, except in connection with the refinancing to a new FHA-insured Mortgage.”
-Such refunds work as described on page 396 of HUD 4000.1:
+Some borrowers want to know if they might be entitled to a refund of the Up Front Mortgage Insurance Premium when refinancing, but FHA loan rules in HUD 4000.1 say, “The UFMIP is not refundable, except in connection with the refinancing to a new FHA-insured Mortgage.”

-As you can see from this blog post, there is no one fixed dollar amount for either UFMIP or MIP.
-All loans are different, and to get the dollar amount of the payment required in this area you will need to discuss the calculations with your lender.
+There is no one fixed dollar amount for either UFMIP or MIP.
+All loans are different, and to get the dollar amount of the payment required in this area, you will need to discuss the calculations with your lender.